 What Is a DMZ Network?

-In military terms, a demilitarised zone (DMZ) is where two competing factions agree to put conflicts aside to do meaningful work.
+In military terms, a demilitarized zone (DMZ) is a place in which two competing factions agree to put conflicts aside to do meaningful work.
 A strip like this separates the Korean Peninsula, keeping North and South factions at bay.

 A DMZ network, in computing terms, is a subnetwork that shears public-facing services from private versions.
 When implemented correctly, a DMZ network should reduce the risk of a catastrophic data breach.
 Public-facing servers sit within the DMZ, but they communicate with databases protected by firewalls.

 In 2019 alone, nearly 1,500 data breaches happened within the United States.
 Sensitive records were exposed, and vulnerable companies lost thousands trying to repair the damage.